Trevelopment/mazdatweaks/README.md

 -   Patches The USB Audio App With These Mods:
     -   Long press (click hold) folders/all songs to play
-    -   Adds new icon for USB root menu on the UMP control</li> <li>Removes "More like this" button from UMP control
+    -   Adds new icon for USB root menu on the UMP control
+    -   Removes "More like this" button from UMP control
     -   Adds folders button to UMP control
     -   Set folders and song list icons correctly (were switched) on UMP control
     -   Removes trailing "/" character from folder names for list control and title of now playing